AmitLevinson/amitgrinson.com/content/blog/window-function-with-groupby/index.markdown

 Et Voila!

-Though this seems like weird syntax it's valid SQL nonetheless.
+Though this seems like disjointed syntax, it's valid SQL nonetheless.

 Let's look into our important code line: